 In the late 1990s, the Czech banks' lending conditions to corporations were very loose.
-The Czech banks were severely damaged by that and they had to be bailed out in the late 1990s by the government.
+The Czech banks were burned very severely by that and they had to be bailed out in the late 1990s by the government.
 Major rounds of cleaning up banks' balance sheets were undertaken in order to establish a healthy banking industry.

 In February 1991, the Czech government created a consolidation bank (Konsolidační banka, KOB), established in order to take on bad loans from the banking sector accumulated before 1991 - such as debts inherited from the centrally planned economy, especially those related to trading within the Soviet bloc.
-In September 2001, the special bank turned into an agency that also had to absorb bad loans connected to 'new innovative' loans (especially so-called privatization loans, nonperforming loans and fraudulent loans).
+In September 2001, the special bank turned into an agency that also had to absorb bad loans connected to 'new innovative' loans (especially so-called privatisation loans, non-performing loans and fraudulent loans).